vfxetc/sgfs/docs/overview.rst

 Tags
 ----

-Once folders have been created, the mapping bettween those folders and the Shotgun entities from which they originated are maintained via "tags".
+Once folders have been created, the mapping between those folders and the Shotgun entities from which they originated are maintained via **tags**.
 These tags exist within ``.sgfs.yml`` files within the top-level of the directory that corresponds to the given entity.

 Location
 ^^^^^^^^